 Interaction Renormalization

 A unique feature of Sunny is its support for building classical models where quantum spin is represented as an $N$-level system, rather than just an expected dipole.
 This generalization can be important when modeling quantum spin Hamiltonians that include, e.g., a single-ion anisotropy, or a biquadratic coupling between sites.
-Sunny also supports constraining quantum spin to the space of pure dipoles; in this case, Sunny will automatically perform an interaction strength renormalization that maximizes accuracy.
+Sunny also supports constraining quantum spin to the space of pure dipoles; in this case, Sunny will automatically perform an interaction strength renormalization that enhances accuracy.

 Local operators